w-pay/sdk-wpay-jvm/README.md

 ## Publishing

-Newer versions of the SDK are tagged in GitHub and are published to Package Cloud
+Newer versions of the SDK are tagged in GitHub and are published via JitPack